 My Tokyo Donburi Recommendations

 If you want a more traditional donburi experience, try one of the two ‘Minatoya’ shops in Ameyoko, a famous market area in Ueno.
 They have a very extensive menu, also in English, with prices starting at around ¥500.
-Minatoya gets its seafood direct from Tokyo fish market, so you can enjoy a really fresh and filling seafood donburi for under ¥1,000.
+Minatoya gets its seafood direct from Tokyo fish market, so you can enjoy a fresh and filling seafood donburi for under ¥1,000.

-With the exception of feathers, yakitori cooks use just about every part of the chicken, so it’s useful to know what to ask for.
+With the exception of feathers, yakitori cooks use just about every part of the chicken, so it’s helpful to know what to ask for.
 The popular ones are sasami (breast meat), momo (thigh), hasami (alternating pieces of chicken, leek, and/or other vegetables), negima (chicken and leek), kawa (crisped chicken skin) and tsukune (chicken meatballs).

 In addition, there’s rebaa (chicken liver), kokoro (heart), zuri (gizzard), and bonjiri, which I think is what my grandfather used to refer to as the parson’s nose!